Eggplant and food stagnation

 Eggplant is a vegetable which are usually purple in colour, some and long and round in shape and other are just round.
 Occasionally, you can buy white eggplants.
-Eggplant is a seasonal vegetable but it provides great nutritional benefit for digestion, especially food stagnant in the intestine, haemorrhoids and heat in the digestive system.
+Eggplant is a seasonal vegetable but it provides great nutritional benefit for digestion, especially food stagnant and heat in the digestive system.

 Eggplant helps to improve food stagnation through the following ways: